-DnD 5e - Player Resources - Practical Guide to Dungeoneering
+DnD 5e - Practical Guide to Dungeoneering

 Dungeoneering is more than a Knowledge skill; it's a way of life.
 DnD includes Dungeons in its name, and "Dungeon Crawl" games are a long-standing and successful genre.
 The dungeon is among the most iconic and popular adventure locations, and for good reason.
 No other location conveys such a crushing sense of danger and suspense.

 A party of adventurers is a cohesive whole, greater than the sum of its parts.
 Together you can overcome great challenges and defeat mighty foes.
 Your skills complement and supplement each other.
 Splitting your party reduces your ability to respond to challenges, and vastly weakens you.
 Many adventuring horror stories start by splitting the party.

 If you are doing anything relevant to the plot of the adventure, it should be done while the whole party is presant.
 Any situation has the potential to turn violent, and without your whole party present things can go back quickly.

 Even if you are scouting ahead of the party, you should remain within line of sight as much as possible, and you should always have a means to alert your party when things get too dangerous.
 Magic items like Sending Stones, spells like Message and Telepathic Bond, or even simple hand signs can help keep you and your party safe.

 Beyond the members of your party, there's a lot to be gained from bringing help when delving dungeons.
 This obviously presents some degree of risk for whatever wagon train your drag along on your adventures, but adequately compensating your support crew will be a pittance compared to the amount of problems that they can help you solve.